2026 Tennessee House of Representatives election: District 80

-The 80th district is located in West Tennessee and consists of most of Hardeman County and parts of Haywood and Madison Counties.
+The 80th district is located in West Tennessee and consists of most of Hardeman County and parts of Haywood and Madison counties.
 The district includes the cities of Bolivar, Brownsville, and a part of Jackson.
-Incumbent Democrat Johnny Shaw has represented the district since 2001.
+Incumbent Democrat Johnny Shaw had represented the district since 2001.
+Shaw announced that he will not seek re-election.
+In 2024, Kamala Harris won the district with a margin of 7.3%.